 +

-): This duplicates a tuple a specified number of times.in
+): This duplicates a tuple a specified number of times. - Membership (

-): This determines whether an item exists in a tuple.count
+): This determines whether an item exists in a tuple. - Counting occurrences (

-): This determines the number of occurrences of the provided element.index
+): This determines the number of occurrences of the provided element. - Finding the first occurrence (

 Both lists and tuples serve unique purposes.
 While lists offer greater flexibility due to their mutability, tuples, being immutable, are preferred in situations where data constancy is critical.
 Depending on your application's requirements, you can choose to use either tuples or lists.